takiwaki/Templates/README.md

 # Templates

-This repositry is uset to compile useful programs and scripts.
+This repository is used to compile useful programs and scripts.